litixsoft/baboon-client/README.md

 Write tests for your code.
 All tests must be successful.
 Make a pull request.

 ## Release History
+### v0.3.2
+* fix logging to console in lx.alert when type is 'error'

 ### v0.3.1
 * add directive lxReset (adds a x-Button to clear an input)
 * fix error in lxDatepicker directive